Epiphqny/Epiphqny/README.md

 - 👋 Hi, I’m Yuqing Wang from China.
 - 👀 I’m interested in computer vision, especially instance segmentation.
 - 🌱 I’m currently learning weakly/un-supervised learning and generative models.
-- 📫 How to reach me : Email: yuqingwang1029@gmail.com, Wechat: Epiphqny94
+- 📫 How to reach me : Email: yuqingwang1029@gmail.com

 <!---
 Epiphqny/Epiphqny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.